Double-loop randomized quasi-Monte Carlo estimator for nested integration: Acknowledgments

 \section{Acknowledgments}

 This publication is based upon work supported by the King Abdullah University of Science and Technology (KAUST) Office of Sponsored Research (OSR) under Award No.~OSR-2019-CRG8-4033, the Alexander von Humboldt Foundation, the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- 333849990/GRK2379 (IRTG Hierarchical and Hybrid Approaches in Modern Inverse Problems), and was partially supported by the Flexible Interdisciplinary Research Collaboration Fund at the University of Nottingham Project ID 7466664.
-The authors thank Yang Liu and Prof.~Fabio Nobile for their helpful and constructive comments.
+The authors thank Prof.~Robert Scheichl, Prof.~Fabio Nobile, and Dr.~Yang Liu for their helpful and constructive comments.